whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://opensourceconnections.com/images/search-quality.png)

 [An Introduction to Search Quality - OpenSource Connections](https://opensourceconnections.com/blog/2018/11/19/an-introduction-to-search-quality) - Welcome, dear reader, to my first OSC blog post.
 Lets dive in!
-While search relevance is often equated with ensuring customers find what they need, that is only part...
+While search relevance is often equated with ensuring customers find what they need, that is only part…

 2022-11-10T17:02:27.000Z